Platzi

-Platzi is a Latin American educational platform.
+Platzi (originally Mejorando.la) is a Colombian educational platform founded by the entrepreneur Freddy Vega and the programmer Christian Van Der Henst in 2011.

 History

 Platzi was founded in Colombia by Freddy Vega and Christian Van Der Henst in 2014.
 Both met as competitors in their former companies: Cristalab and Maestros del Web.
 The company was born from a livestream weekly show called “Mejorando.la”, before becoming "Platzi" in 2015, partially to make the company more amenable to international consumers.

 In 2015 it received its first venture capital funding.
 Initial offices for the company were in Bogota, Colombia, and Mexico City, Mexico.
 In 2014 the co-founders moved to San Francisco after being accepted to Y Combinator Winter 2015 program in Silicon Valley, becoming the first company targeting Latin American to be accepted to the incubator.
 In the same year it raised $2.1 million from funds like Omidyar Network and 500 Startups.

 In 2018, the company raised a $6.1 million Series A from Foundation Capital and it expanded to Spain and Brazil.

 The company had 119 employees in 2019 and the founders were awarded the "Entrepreneurs of the Year" prize by Endeavor in the same year.